Extraction with Ridge Repair or Socket Preservation

 Transitional Tooth Replacement Options

 When you have a tooth extracted by Dr. Noraian, you may be concerned about going without a temporary replacement tooth.
-Dr. Noraian and his staff will coordinate with your general dentist to fabricate an appliance that may be inserted at the time of tooth removal or soon after to minimize the time without replacement teeth.
+Dr. Noraian and his staff will coordinate with your general dentist to fabricate an appliance that they may insert at the time of tooth removal or soon after to minimize the time without replacement teeth.
 This option requires a small amount of preparation and coordination to have the tooth ready for the time of surgery.